SystemsApproach/tcpcc/algorithm.rst

 3.1 Adaptive Retransmission
 ---------------------------

-*[Although technically independent of congestion control, it came out of the same effort, so is probably best discussed here (as opposed to Chapter 2).]*
+*[Although arguably independent of congestion control, this topic is probably best discussed here (as opposed to Chapter 2), although we could move the original approach there.]*

 Because TCP guarantees the reliable delivery of data, it retransmits each segment if an ACK is not received in a certain period of time.
 TCP